Mental Health Medication Management Services

 About the Provider

-Joshua began as a minister, passionate about loving and serving others.
-That passion led him back to graduate school to become a Physician Assistant so he could serve in a more physical way.
-He now seeks to bring healing to hurting people via medicine.
-Joshua focuses on adults who deal with anxiety or mood disorders such as depression or bipolar disorder.
-He brings to Branches the ability to prescribe the appropriate medications and works closely with the Branches counselors.
-Joshua enjoys spending time with his wife and two sons, watching football, coaching basketball, and playing golf.
+Joshua began his career as a minister, passionate about loving and serving others.
+That passion, along with his lifelong interest in medicine, led him back to graduate school to become a Physician Assistant so he could serve in a more physical way.
+He now has several years of experience helping hurting people by prescribing and managing mental health medications.
+At Branches, Joshua works closely with the counselors to ensure the best possible treatment plan and outcomes.
+Joshua’s patients appreciate the time he takes at each visit to listen throughly to their concerns and they also appreciate his genuine concern for their well-being.
+When not working, Joshua enjoys spending time with his wife and two sons, watching football, coaching basketball and baseball, and playing golf.

 A note from Joshua: